edanaher/idecl/README.md

   - custom DNS?
 NFS?
   - if custom, detect when host down, provide useful error?

-Future:
+Milestone 7: "Real product"
+- [ ] API
+- [ ] Mobile interface
+- [ ] Custom run/compile commands
+- [ ] Cost savings: spin down VM when not in use?
+- [ ] Scaling: spin up more/bigger VM's for high demand (may be milestone 5/6?)

+Bonus:
 - [ ] Cheating detection (MOSS, behavior like typing a lot with no backspaces)
 - [ ] Integration with github for storing student code
 - [ ] Running code client-side with CheerpJ/CheerpX/V86
 - [ ] Persistent filesystem/container per student (maybe in a milestone?
 Not sure if this is needed)
-- [ ] Cost savings: spin down VM when not in use?
-- [ ] Scaling: spin up more/bigger VM's for high demand (may be milestone 5/6?)
-- [ ] Custom run/compile commands
 - [ ] Performance optimizations
   - [ ] Domain/cookie?
   - [ ] Version in cookie so first load includes updated files?